vivaciousdove/learning-tracker/education/bsa-385-intro-to-software-engineering.md

-🎓 Backfill Entry — BSA 385: Introduction to Software Engineering
+📘 BSA 385 — Introduction to Software Engineering

-📍 Institution
+🏫 Course Context
-University of Phoenix
+Institution: University of Phoenix

-📅 Timeframe
+Course Code: BSA 385
+Title: Introduction to Software Engineering
+Status: Completed
-Completed — 2024
+Timeframe: 2024
+Method: Online coursework with applied case studies and analysis

-🎯 Course Focus
+🎯 Course Objective
-Foundational concepts of software engineering with emphasis on the Software Development Life Cycle (SDLC), requirements analysis, testing, and system maintenance.

-This course established the baseline mindset used throughout my QA, cloud, and CI/CD work.
+Build foundational understanding of how software is planned, built, tested, deployed, and maintained, with emphasis on quality, requirements, and lifecycle thinking.

 ---

-🧭 What I Actually Did
+🧠 What I Actually Learned (Beyond Theory)
+This course focused on understanding *how software really gets delivered*, not just writing code.

+Key outcomes included:

-- Studied the full Software Development Life Cycle (planning → design → development → testing → deployment → maintenance)
+- Understanding the full Software Development Life Cycle (SDLC)
-- Analyzed business requirements and translated them into technical considerations
+- Translating business requirements into technical and quality considerations
-- Explored the role of testing within software projects (unit, integration, system, acceptance)
+- Recognizing where testing fits into each phase of development
+- Distinguishing functional vs. non-functional requirements
+- Evaluating trade-offs between speed, cost, scope, and quality
-- Evaluated real-world software failures and lessons learned
+- Analyzing real-world software failures and root causes
-- Practiced documenting technical concepts clearly for non-technical stakeholders
+- Communicating technical concepts in business-friendly language
-- Worked through case studies involving scope, risk, and quality trade-offs

 ---

-🧪 QA & Engineering Skills Practiced
+🛠️ Practical Work & Artifacts
+Hands-on and analytical work included:

+- SDLC case studies and lifecycle comparisons
-- Requirements analysis and traceability
+- Requirements analysis exercises
-- Understanding where QA fits in SDLC
-- Functional vs non-functional requirements
-- Defect prevention vs defect detection
+- Software quality and defect prevention discussions
-- System thinking across teams (dev, QA, ops)
-- Communication between technical and business roles
+- Risk and scope evaluation scenarios
+- Written technical explanations for non-technical audiences
+- Critical reviews of software project outcomes

+The emphasis was on *thinking like an engineer*, not memorizing definitions.

 ---

-🔗 How This Course Connects Forward
+🧩 Real-World Application

-This course directly supports:
+This coursework directly supports my work in:

-- Manual QA test case design
+- Manual QA test design and acceptance criteria validation
-- Acceptance criteria interpretation
+- Understanding defects in context (requirements vs implementation vs environment)
-- CI/CD quality gates and testing stages
+- CI/CD pipeline quality stages
 - Cloud project planning and validation
-- Evidence-based testing decisions

-BSA 385 served as the conceptual foundation that later hands-on work (QA internship, Playwright CI pipelines, cloud deployments) built upon.
+- Communicating QA findings to stakeholders clearly and defensibly

 ---

+🧠 Skills Practiced
+Software Development Life Cycle (SDLC)
+Requirements Analysis
+Quality Assurance Fundamentals
+System Thinking
+Technical Communication
+Risk & Tradeoff Awareness

+---

-🧩 Why It Matters
+🔗 Why This Matters in My Learning Tracker
+BSA 385 forms the **conceptual foundation** behind everything else in my tracker.

-This course explains *why* quality matters — not just *how* to test.
+It explains *why* testing, automation, and CI exist — not just *how* to run them.

-It anchors my learning tracker by showing a clear progression from theory → practice → evidence.
+This course set the mindset that quality is built into systems, not bolted on later, and it directly informs how I approach QA, cloud deployments, and evidence-based validation today.

+---

+✅ Completion Status
+✔ Completed
+✔ All assessments passed
+✔ Concepts applied in later QA, CI, and cloud projects